 Stories & photography by destination:

-Along the sun-bleached coastlines of Chittagong, an ancient craft persists against the tides of modernity.
+Along the sun-bleached coastlines of Chittagong and Cox's Bazar, an ancient craft persists against the tides of modernity.
 Here, where the Bay of Bengal meets the land, the salt farmers practice a method unchanged for decades: coaxing salt from seawater through solar evaporation.

 The work is deceptively simple yet profoundly labor-intensive.
 Seawater is channeled into shallow earthen beds where the tropical sun performs its slow alchemy.
 As water evaporates under the relentless heat, crystals form—white gold harvested by hand in small-scale cottage industries and family-run operations.